IBCA CONSTITUTION Tentative pending Board Approval

 Section 2.
 Active membership shall be restricted to coaches in Indiana who are actively engaged in basketball coaching of school teams.

 Section 5.
-The Board of Directors shall determine membership dues.
-The dues may be adjusted by a two-thirds vote of the Board of Directors; effective on August 1 of any year.
+The Executive Board of Directors shall determine membership dues.
+The dues may be adjusted by a two-thirds vote of the Executive Board of Directors; effective on August 1of any year.

 Article IV – ELECTED OFFICERS

 Section 1.
-Elected officers of this Association shall serve the three (3) year terms starting the first day of June.
-They may not serve two (2) consecutive terms in the same office.
+Elected officers of this Association shall serve the three-year terms starting the first day of August.
+They may not serve two consecutive terms in the same office.

 Section 2.
-Elective positions shall be President and Vice President.
-The Executive Director, Associate Executive Director and the past President will appoint with the approval of the IBCA Board two (2) individuals to serve as Assistant Directors.
+The Executive Director, Associate Executive Director and the President will appoint, with the approval of the IBCA Board, individuals to serve as Assistant Directors when needed.

 Section 3.
 The Executive Director shall conduct elections.
 All head coaches will receive ballots in January.
 Active head coach members will vote for District Representatives by acclamation.

 Section 4.
-The Board of Directors will nominate (2) candidates to run for the President and Vice President.
-These candidates must have been members of the Board of Directors at some time.
-All active member head coaches will vote.
-Whichever candidate receives the highest number of votes will become President.
-The candidate with the 2ndhighest number of votes will become Vice President.
+The Board of Directors will nominate one candidate to run for President-Elect.
+The nominee must have been a member of the Board of Directors at one time.
+All active member head coaches will vote by acclamation.
+After serving three years in the President-Elect position, the individual will ascend to the Presidency with Board approval

 Section 5.
 A vacancy shall exist in an office if an elected official leaves the coaching profession or moves from the state of Indiana.
-The vacancy shall be filled by a candidate selected by the Executive Director with the approval of two-thirds of the Board of Directors.
+The vacancy shall be filled by a candidate selected by the Executive Director with the approval of two-thirds of the Executive Board of Directors.
 Approval may be obtained by mail if so desired by the Executive Director.
+If a member of the Executive Board leaves the coaching profession, he has the choice of stepping down from his position immediately or finishing the remaining years of his term.

 Section 6.
 Suspension of any school or individual from the Indiana High School Athletic Association automatically carry similar suspension and reinstatement of said individuals in this Association, with the exception of the Executive Director.
 The Executive Director may not be involved in coaching in his school and therefore should not be held responsible for the actions of coaches in his school system.
 In the event of suspension of an officer, the office shall remain open until the end of the business year and if said individual is reinstated by the Indiana High School Association, he will automatically resume his official duties.